 \subsection{Paper organization}

-We define some notations in Section~\ref{sec:prelim} before stating the formal proofs.
-Section~\ref{section:main-proof} provides the high-level proof idea and the formal proof of the main reduction (Theorem~\ref{thm:main-private-agnostic}).
-In Section~\ref{section:mixtures}, we develop a useful tool for stable list decoding mixture distributions.
-In Section~\ref{section:GMMS}, we prove the stable list decodability of Gaussians and their mixtures, and conclude with the agnostic private learnability of GMMs.
+We define some notations in Section~\ref{sec:prelim} before stating our techniques and proofs.
+Section~\ref{section:main-proof} presents the high-level proof idea, the formal proof, and the pseudo-code for our general reduction.
+In Section~\ref{section:mixtures}, we develop a useful tool for list globally stable learning mixture distributions.
+In Section~\ref{section:GMMS}, we prove the list global stability of Gaussians and their mixtures, and conclude with the agnostic private learnability of GMMs.
 Finally, we review some related work in Section~\ref{section:related}.

 \end{section}

 \begin{section}{Preliminaries} For a set $\cF$, define $\cF^k= \cF \times \dots \times \cF$ ($k$ times), and $\cF^*=\bigcup_{k=1}^{\infty} \cF^k$.
 For two absolutely continuous densities $f_1(x),f_2(x)$ on $\bR^d$, the total variation (TV) distance is defined as $\dtv(f_1,f_2)=\frac{1}{2}\int_{\bR^d}|f_1(x)-f_2(x)|\, \dd x$.
 In this paper, if $\dist:\cF\times \cF \rightarrow \bR_{\geq 0}$ is a metric, $f \in \cF$, and $\cF' \subseteq \cF$ then we define $\dist(f, \cF') = \inf_{f' \in \cF'} \dist(f, f')$.